brenj/readable/README.md

 Supporting courses:
   * React & Redux

-For the Readable project I chose to create a forum for discussing code snippets anonymously.
+For the Readable project I chose to create a forum for discussing code snippets, anonymously.
 Readable was created using `create-react-app`, and the only code provided by Udacity lives in the server submodule.
 I modified the server to support my categories (languages) and included default posts that are more relevant to my implementation.

 Some of the noteworthy libraries I used are: